Top Gear series 30

-Series 30 of Top Gear, a British motoring magazine and factual television programme, was broadcast in the United Kingdom on BBC One and BBC One HD during early 2021.
+Series 30 of Top Gear, a British motoring magazine and factual television programme, was broadcast on BBC One and BBC One HD during early 2021.
 It was the fourth series to feature the presenting lineup of Paddy McGuinness, Freddie Flintoff and Chris Harris and the second to be broadcast on BBC One.
 As with the previous series, the COVID-19 pandemic affected production and filming of this series, with several changes made as a result; studio segments were filmed on an outdoor set with no full audience.

 The series' highlights included the presenters taking a road trip across the Lake District in their dads' cars, driving some of the cars from the James Bond franchise, and a challenge involving cars for a midlife crisis.

 Production

 On 28 February 2021, it was announced that, due to restrictions as a result of the COVID-19 pandemic, filming of the studio links for the thirtieth series would not be taking place at its usual location at Dunsfold Aerodrome, and there would not be a studio audience present; the number of episodes in the series was also reduced to four.
 Instead, the links for the show were recorded during a two-night shoot outside Television Centre, London with no full audience present.
 (Note: Filming took place in front of production staff and the residents of the flats above Television Centre, as explained at the start of the first episode.)
 Unlike during the previous series, the presenters and crew members did not need to be physically distanced during filming as they were "bubbled" and tested during filming.